COVID19-PIRAT/backend/README.md

 Executing Pirat.Tests: This project contains Unit Tests.
 Run them in your IDE or via console using the command "dotnet test Pirat.Tests/".

 Executing Pirat.DatabaseTests: This project contains Tests that need access to a database.
 Before starting the including tests you need first to start the postgres container.
-Do this by using the command "(sudo) docker-compose up" in your console.
+Do this by using the command "(sudo) docker-compose -f test-database_docker-compose.yml up" in your console.
 Now a local postgres container runs on port 5432 and you can run the tests in your IDE or via the console with the command "dotnet test Pirat.DatabaseTests/".

 Executing Pirat.IntegrationTests: Documentation will come - no Integration Tests to far.